cdelv/Vector3D/README.md

-# Vector3D
+# Vector2D and Vector3D

-A C++ fast and lightweight 3D templated vector library.
-All the operations of the vector3D data type are close in execution time of operations of fundamental types.
+A C++ fast and lightweight 2D and 3D templated vector library.

 # Citation